flame-engine/flame/FAQ.md

 ## Any audio/music/sounds related problems

 Flame only provides a thin wrapper over the [audioplayers](https://github.com/luanpotter/audioplayers) library.
 Please make extra sure the problem you are having is with Flame.
 If you have a low-level or hardware related audio problem, probably it's something related to audioplayers, so please feel free to head to that repository to search your problem or open your issue.
-If you indeed have a problem with the Flame wrap around audioplayers, please feel free to open an issue.
+If you indeed have a problem with the Flame wrap around audioplayers, then open an issue here.

 ## Drawing over the notch (for Android)